4v4t4r/web-vuln/README.md

 * Virtualbox: https://www.vagrantup.com/downloads.html
 * Vagrant: https://www.vagrantup.com/downloads.html
   - Plugins: `vagrant-reload` and `vagrant-vbguest`
+* CAPTCHA keys for DVWA Insecure CAPTCHA module.
+See Installation below.

 ### Limitations
 Barring no errors, an ubuntu based cli virtualbox with hostname `web-vuln` will be provisioned with three intentionally vulnerable web applications.
 Note: `web-vuln` does not have a GUI interface (and is not intended to be used in that manner either).
 The provision has been successfully tested on both Linux and Windows 10 (through PowerShell) hosts and may also work on a Mac out of the book (not tested).